-- Appendix A This Appendix incorporates new criteria and guidance related to the design and operation of fire protection systems used in safety class and safety significant applications that were developed as part of the Department's response to Defense Nuclear Facility Safety Board Recommendation 2008-1, Safety Classification of Fire Protection Systems. - A.1 This appendix presents unique considerations and requirements applicable to safety-related fire protection systems and components.
+96 A.1 This appendix presents unique considerations and requirements applicable to safety-related fire protection systems and components.
 These are in addition to the general provisions for all systems.
 Any equivalencies, exemptions or alternative approaches to DOE-STD-1066 approved for a site or the non-safety-related portions of a facility should be evaluated in light of the potential safety-related implications when applied to safety-related systems.
-If still applicable, this should be documented in the equivalency, exemption or alternative approach and approved. - A.1.4 Supporting information should include documentation of or reference to design issue resolution, alternative design approaches that may be employed, and documentation of any relief granted from DOE directives, standards, or other mandatory codes and standards, such as those developed by the NFPA. - A.2.2 The safety classification of all system components, as well as the functional requirements for the safety function should be clearly identified, and the boundaries of the safety system delineated so appropriate design requirements for the components can be specified or the design developed to accommodate any differences in safety function.
+If still applicable, this should be documented in the equivalency, exemption or alternative approach and approved.

+97 A.1.4 Approach and Process for Preparing Fire System Safety-Related Design Supporting information should include documentation of or reference to design issue resolution, alternative design approaches that may be employed, and documentation of any relief granted from DOE directives, standards, or other mandatory codes and standards, such as those developed by the NFPA.

+98 A.2.2 The safety classification of all system components, as well as the functional requirements for the safety function should be clearly identified, and the boundaries of the safety system delineated so appropriate design requirements for the components can be specified or the design developed to accommodate any differences in safety function.
+The boundary between a sprinkler system and the water supply is typically determined at the sprinkler system control valve or at the underground lead-in post-indicator valve, though that may not always be the case.
+Other system boundaries should also be considered.